Dynamic random-access memory: Array structures

 DRAM cells are laid out in a regular rectangular, grid-like pattern to facilitate their control and access via wordlines and bitlines.
 The physical layout of the DRAM cells in an array is typically designed so that two adjacent DRAM cells in a column share a single bitline contact to reduce their area.
-DRAM cell area is given as n F2, where n is a number derived from the DRAM cell design, and F is the smallest feature size of a given process technology.
+DRAM cell area is given as nF2, where n is a number derived from the DRAM cell design, and F is the smallest feature size of a given process technology.
 This scheme permits comparison of DRAM size over different process technology generations, as DRAM cell area scales at linear or near-linear rates with respect to feature size.
 The typical area for modern DRAM cells varies between 6–8 F2.

 The horizontal wire, the wordline, is connected to the gate terminal of every access transistor in its row.
 The vertical bitline is connected to the source terminal of the transistors in its column.
 The lengths of the wordlines and bitlines are limited.
 The wordline length is limited by the desired performance of the array, since propagation time of the signal that must transverse the wordline is determined by the RC time constant.
 The bitline length is limited by its capacitance (which increases with length), which must be kept within a range for proper sensing (as DRAMs operate by sensing the charge of the capacitor released onto the bitline).
 Bitline length is also limited by the amount of operating current the DRAM can draw and by how power can be dissipated, since these two characteristics are largely determined by the charging and discharging of the bitline.